How To Help Constipation: Symptoms, Cause & Treatment 2023

 The stool passed through a constipated individual can be much dense and larger compared to healthy bowel movements.
 This condition can also be accompanied by bloating, nausea, stomach cramps, and pains.

-Do you or some that you know have any of these symptoms?
-If so, it is definitely worth reading through this article for educational purposes, then seeking more personalized treatment and advice from your healthcare provider.
+Do you or someone that you know have any of these symptoms?
+If so, it is worth reading through this article for educational purposes and then seeking more personalized treatment and advice from your healthcare provider.
 Even if you do not have any of these symptoms, it is still worth soaking up some of the knowledge in the event of being affected.

 Cause Of Constipation